Made from doors and a few boards, this twin-size daybed is easy to make and provides lots of storage. You can build it in a weekend.

 Mark the location of the dividers (E) on the back and on the door, then cut the dividers to length to fit between the back and the front edging.
 Secure with glue; drive screws through the back and though the door into the dividers.

-Fill any screw and nail holes and apply two coats of paint following the manufacturer’s instructions.
+Fill any screw and nail holes and apply primer followed by two coats of paint following the manufacturer’s instructions.
 Paint the door used for the headboard, too.
 When the paint is dry, place the bottom assembly on the top assembly and drill pilot holes.
 Drive screws though the door into the ends, back, and dividers to join the bottom door panel to the top assembly (Project Diagram, Drawing 6).

 By painting the top and bottom assemblies separately, it is easier and faster to get into all the nooks and crannies.